BEFORE YOU ENROLL

 Language Use Policy

-However, DLS highly encourages parents to volunteer their time and to be actively involved in our school.
-To find out ways parents can appropriately volunteer their time at our unique immersion school, please visit the PTA website.
+DLS highly encourages parents to volunteer their time and to be actively involved in our school, whether or not they speak the target language.
+To find out ways parents can appropriately volunteer their time at our unique immersion school, please visit the PTO Website.